Does your child want to join Pony Club?

 We need every family to ensure they are available to help during this weekend in March - please remember to keep that date free every year.
 We have about 60 jobs to fill, so we ask that all parents from each family help if at all possible since we only average around 30 families in our club.
 Quite a few families work both days to help.
 We cannot operate this show without your support!
 Some pony clubs request as many as 30 volunteer hours a year from each family, so we feel that our request is quite reasonable in comparison.
 We will send an email out before the show date with the CT Jobs List.
 If you are difficult to reach by email, please contact us.
 Don't worry - many jobs do not require any "horse" knowledge at all (see the attached "jobs" examples).

 In addition to the mounted and unmounted meetings at your barn and at Peggi’s house for Quiz practice all winter, Pony Club offers several activities during the year that we strongly encourage our members to participate in.
-MegaRally is held at the Kentucky Horse Park in June and Quiz held in late winter.
+MegaRally is held at the Kentucky Horse Park in June, Quiz held in late winter and USPC Championships in July.
 For a detailed explanation of these events, see "What is Rally" and "What is Quiz" on our website: www.coveredbridgepc.org.

 As is true of all Pony Club activities, these are completely staffed by parents of the participating children, so we must count on at least one parent from each family to help during the event in order for these wonderful activities to be available for our children.